The Justice League

 Erin Blagrove

-Erin is a rising junior at North Carolina A&T State University majoring in kinesiology.
-As a previous Justice League fellow, she led a food drive to help housing insecure people, many of them justice-involved, and has authored several blog posts for Emancipate NC on court observation and more.
+Erin is a senior at North Carolina A&T State University majoring in kinesiology.
+As a previous Justice League fellow, she led a food drive to help housing

 Treeva Freeman